 Clinical Relevance – Delayed/Absent Puberty

-Delayed or absent puberty is defined as the absence of secondary sexual characteristics by the age of 13 in girls or 16 in boys.
+We define delayed or absent puberty as the absence of secondary sexual characteristics by the age of 13 in girls or 16 in boys.
 There are various causes:

-- Hypogondaotropic hypogonadism – this is due to a disorder of either the hypothalamus or the pituitary gland.
+- Hypogonadotropic hypogonadism – this is due to a disorder of either the hypothalamus or the pituitary gland.
 The disorder results in a deficiency in GnRH, LH or FSH.

 - Hypergonadotropic hypogonadism – this is due to a disorder of the gonads (ovaries or testicles.)
 The disorder results in absent or reduced gonadal steroid secretion which results in high circulating levels of LH and FSH as there is minimal negative feedback from the gonadal steroids on the pituitary gland.

-Severe delayed/absent puberty is often treated with carefully controlled hormonal replacement therapy.
+Doctors can treat severe delayed/absent puberty with carefully controlled hormonal replacement therapy.